Dolgellau: History and economy

 After a visit by George Fox in 1657, many inhabitants of Dolgellau converted to Quakerism.
 Persecution led a large number of them to emigrate to Pennsylvania in 1686, under the leadership of Rowland Ellis, a local gentleman-farmer.
 The Pennsylvanian town of Bryn Mawr, home to a prestigious women's liberal arts college, is named after Ellis's farm near Dolgellau.

 The woollen industry was long of the greatest importance to the town's economy; by the end of the 18th century, output was reckoned to be worth £50,000 to £100,000 annually.
 The industry declined in the first half of the 19th century, owing to the introduction of mechanical looms.
 Another important contributor to the local economy was tanning, which continued into the 1980s in Dolgellau, though on a much reduced scale.

 The town was the centre of a minor gold rush in the 19th century.
 At one time the local gold mines employed over 500 workers.
 Clogau St. David's mine in Bontddu and Gwynfynydd mine in Ganllwyd have supplied gold for many royal weddings.

-Dolgellau was the county town of Merionethshire (Meirionydd, Sir Feirionnydd) until 1974 when, following the Local Government Act of 1972, it became the administrative centre of Meirionnydd, a district of the county of Gwynedd.
+Dolgellau was the county town of Merionethshire (Meirionydd, Sir Feirionnydd) until 1974 when, following the Local Government Act 1972, it became the administrative centre of Meirionnydd, a district of the county of Gwynedd.
 This was abolished in 1996 by the Local Government (Wales) Act 1994.

 Today, the economy of Dolgellau relies chiefly on tourism (see below), although agriculture still plays a role; a farmers' market is held in the town centre on the third Sunday of every month.

 It is believed that Dolgellau Cricket Club, founded in 1869 by Frederick Temple, is one of the oldest cricket clubs in Wales.

 For nearly a century Dolgellau was the home of Dr Williams School, a pioneering girls' secondary school.
 This was funded from the legacy of Daniel Williams the Welsh nonconformist of the 17th/18th century.

 Shortly before the closure of the town's railway station it displayed signs reading variously Dolgelly, Dolgelley and Dolgellau.